ufidon/cd/mod2/comcirc.md

 Optimize two-level circuits
 ---
-- som and PoM circuits can be implemented in two-level circuits
+- sop and PoS circuits can be implemented in two-level circuits
   - can be optimized by minimizing the gates used
 - two popular ways for simplifying a Boolean function
   - algebraic manipulation